JyotiInHex/Arogyam/README.md

-# ArogyamCare
+# Arogyam

-**ArogyamCare** is a health-focused app designed to help users find doctors, book appointments, and access local pharmacies.
+**Arogyam** is a health-focused app designed to help users find doctors, book appointments, and access local pharmacies.
 The app aims to streamline healthcare access, particularly in times of emergencies, offering a user-friendly platform for connecting patients with medical professionals and resources.

 ## Features